October 27, 2022

 Desperate for some sun but don’t have time for a long-haul flight?
 You don’t have to go all the way to the Caribbean or Asia to soak up the rays on holiday.
 Here are some ideas that are much closer to home and allow you to exchange the gloom of a northern European winter for a few days in the sun.

 Malta’s unique blend of cultures – including Italian, Arab and English – makes this trio of islands in the southern Mediterranean so much more than just a beach destination, although you’ll find plenty of those too.

-Stroll through the baroque streets of Valletta, Malta’s vibrant capital, and the European Capital of Culture in 2018.
-Take the ferry across to little Gozo, a relaxed outpost with some wonderfully bizarre landscapes and a seriously slow pace of life.
-Plus, divers can discover the spectacular underwater caves and wreck sites of the even smaller island of Comino.
+Stroll through the baroque streets of Valletta, Malta’s vibrant capital and take the ferry across to little Gozo, a relaxed outpost with some wonderfully bizarre landscapes and a seriously slow pace of life.
+Plus, divers can discover the spectacular underwater caves and wreck sites of the even smaller island of Comino.*

-Morocco’s searing summer heat has gone, leaving pleasant sunny days in the 20s.
+Morocco’s searing summer heat has gone, leaving pleasant sunny days in the 20s by the time winter rolls around.
 This makes exploring Marrakech’s souks much more of a pleasure.
-Stop for a refreshing pot of mint tea in the rooftop cafes before joining the festive atmosphere among the food stalls and storytellers in Djemaa el-Fna.
+Stop for a refreshing pot of mint tea in the rooftop cafes before joining the festive atmosphere among the food stalls and storytellers in Jemaa el-Fna.

 With all the tumult in the Middle East, it’s easy to overlook peaceful Jordan in the midst of it all.
 But that would mean missing out on the ancient rose-coloured city of Petra, one of the world’s most jaw-dropping sights.